Educating English Learners (ELs)

 A detailed description of the parent refusal policy including all LEA obligations for students whose parents have refused services is contained in the "Parent Refusal of LIEP Programs and Services" guidance document.

-See the USED FAQ page for the federal guidance regarding parental refusal of services.
+USED FAQ page for the federal guidance regarding parental refusal of services.

 The Language Instruction Educational Program (LIEP)